 Participants demonstrate knowledge of mechanical and control systems by designing, fabricating, and controlling an animatronics device that will communicate, entertain, inform, demonstrate and/or illustrate a topic, idea, subject, or concept.
 Sound, lights, and a surrounding environment must accompany the device.

 Board Game Design

-Participants (one team per chapter) develop, build, and package a board game that focuses on the subject of their choice.
+Participants develop, build, and package a board game that focuses on the subject of their choice.
 The game should be interesting, exciting, visually appealing, and intellectually challenging.
 Each team will have to design the packaging, instructions, pieces, and cards associated with creating and piloting a new board game.
 Semifinalists for the event will set up the game, demonstrate how the game is played, and explain the game’s features.